Boochoo/SEN/project.md

-#SUPERTRIO: requirements of the system for indoor location
+#SUPERTRIO: requirements of the system for indoor location (community service)